 I moved down to Plettenberg Bay and kept doing Bru & Boegie comics.
 I got them printed in our local paper CXPress which came out every 2 weeks.
 Around this time I started running out of capital, and hustled to get freelance animation work.
 This then took up much of time.
 I included Bru & Boegie as small easter eggs hidden in the Goldfish videos I’ve animated.
 I created fewer Bru & Boegie comics, but the ones I did make were very rough and loose, and often dealed with break-ups from girls, or as somewhat humorous parallels to how I was generally freaking out about life and everything.

 Then, I had enough content for a big book, and created ‘Bru & Boegie’s BIG BOOK OF STUFFS’, got it printed with a colour cover and perfectly bound, and gave these comics away as gifts and sold a few.
-I also made new Bru & Boegie shirts, ‘Twalaapie Kings’.
+This book is for sale on Amazon, and Reader’s Den in South Africa.
+I also made new Bru & Boegie shirts, ‘Twalaapie Kings’

 Disney and Triggerfish held the rights for Bru & Boegie for a while, but because they weren’t keen on Bru & Boegie wearing underpants and there was issues with their lips on the horizon, I luckily got rights back and we made another show for Disney and Triggerfish.

 01. Bru & Boegie: Frank Chat (2018)